 Corrosion resistant alloys and their importance in the modern world cannot be underestimated.
 Without them, we would not be able to work, travel and play in marine environments.
-Whether you enjoy recreational boating, have travelled by ferry, transport tonnes of cargo on board ships or extract vital natural resources from the deepest recesses under the ocean.
-All are possible thanks to the properties of corrosion resistant alloys.
+Whether you enjoy recreational boating, have travelled by ferry, transported tonnes of cargo on board ships or extracted vital natural resources from the deepest recesses under the ocean.
+All are possible thanks to the properties of corrosion-resistant alloys.

 From Ferralium 255, to Hiduron, and the many nickel based alloys we manufacture, you can be assured that Langley Alloys has the corrosion resistant alloys solution to your engineering challenge.
 Be it for use on land, sea, or in the air, we would be happy to hear from you and discuss further how we can partner our expertise with your requirements – contact us today.